 We suggest clicking the option to Send Calendar Invite, shown in the image above.
 This will automatically send an invitation to the attendee through their own calendar connected to their email address.

 There is also an option to create a built-in reminder by clicking the Send Reminder toggle, shown above.
 This option will send a generic reminder email template at the relative time that you specify.
-For more customization, we suggest using event automations to send automated reminders as opposed to using this Send Reminder toggle.
-Learn how to use event automations here.
+For more customization, we suggest using appointment automations to send automated reminders as opposed to using this Send Reminder toggle.
+Learn how to use appointment automations here.

 You can also use our Appointment Requests or Booking Links to invite clients or leads to book their own appointments based on your availability.
 Appointment requests will be emailed directly to the individual.
 Booking links on the other hand, can be placed on your website or built into an email template in Lawmatics.